hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 Formulas
 ========

-The ONC algorithm accommodates two distinct features, and that sets the algorithm apart from the K-means clustering.
+The ONC algorithm accommodates two distinct features, and that set the algorithm apart from the K-means clustering.

 These features are Silhouette Scores and The measure of clustering quality or *q*.